 What do I do if my child has lead in his or her blood?

-The state of Virginia has guidelines for healthcare providers to follow for cases of children with blood lead levels equal to or higher than 3.5 μg lead/dL blood.
-The follow-up guidelines include interventions depending on the child's blood lead level.
+The state of Virginia has guidelines for healthcare providers to follow for cases of children with blood lead levels greater than or equal to 3.5 μg lead/dL blood (μg/dL = the units for measuring lead in blood).
+The follow-up guidelines include interventions based on the child's blood lead level.
 Interventions at lower blood lead levels include education about preventing lead exposure and follow-up testing, and at higher blood lead levels may include medical intervention.
-There is no medical treatment for children whose blood lead levels are below 45 μg/dL, so it is important to remove the source of lead and maintain a healthy diet.
+There is no medical treatment for children whose blood lead levels are below 45 μg/dL, so it is important to find and safely remove the source of lead from the child's environment.

 -